AnnaNCS/aws_lex_chatbot/README.md

 class at Columbia University and New York University, Fall 2023.

 The project implements various AWS services, to create a chatbot that gathers information from the user about a requested restaurant reservation, and sends a confirmation email.

+Team members:
+Anna Nefedenkova (an3143)
+Shivam Shekhar (ss6960)

 ## Usage ##